 • Dexter, Rev. Henry Martyn, The England and Holland of the Pilgrims (Boston and New York, 1905; London, 1906).

 • Firth, C.H., Oliver Cromwell and the rule of the Puritans in England (New York, 1900).

 • Fiske, John, The Beginnings of New England, of the Puritan Theocracy in its relation to civil and religious liberty (Cambridge: Riverside Press, 1896).

-• Goodwin, John, The Pilgrim Republic: A historical review of the Colony of New Plymouth (Boston and New York, 1899).
+• Goodwin, John A., The Pilgrim Republic: A historical review of the Colony of New Plymouth (Boston and New York, 1899).

 • Gragg, Rod, The Pilgrim Chronicles: An Eyewitness History of the Pilgrims and the Founding of Plymouth Colony (New York, 2014).